lamarrg/education/chatgpt_guided/README.md

 This folder is dedicated to the tasks suggested by ChatGPT.
-They are being numbered for no other reason than to preserve the order in which they were assigned.
+They are being numbered primarily to present the order in which they were generated.
 Numbering could include folders if projects require them.